 A study from the FC Donders Centre for Cognitive Neuroimaging in the Netherlands carried out brain scans on volunteers who were asked to judge the attractiveness of a series of faces.

 As they chose which one was attractive they were also being actively swayed by group opinion.
-As this went on, the brain scan showed that every time the person’s opinion is different from the group, it triggered a neuronal response similar to a prediction error signal.
+As this went on, the brain scan showed that every time the person’s opinion is different from the group, it triggered a neuronal response similar to a prediction error signal that influence customer behavior.